spinnaker/spinnaker.io/content/en/success-stories/_index.md

   main:
     weight: 3
 description: >
-  The Spinnaker OSS project was started at Netflix.
+  The Spinnaker project was started at Netflix.
 Now, it thrives on the contributions of the broader DevOps community who have adopted it as their Continuous Delivery tool.
 ---